williamlamjy/ip/docs/README.md

 ### Listing all current tasks: `list`

-Shows a list of all the current tasks in the task list.
+Shows a list of all the current tasks.

 Format: `list`